libktx/ktx/README.md

 * *Coroutines context* providing concurrency utilities.
 * *Reified types* that simplify usage of methods normally consuming `Class` parameters.

+See the [_Choosing KTX_](https://github.com/libktx/ktx/wiki/Choosing-KTX) article for pros and cons of this framework.

 ## Modules

 **KTX** was designed to be modular from day one - in fact, some of these libraries are just a single Kotlin file.